Frosthaven/aeroplace/README.md

 A utility for generating deterministic [Aerospace](https://github.com/nikitabobko/AeroSpace) application layouts on launch.

-Load and modify your applications in sequence to gain repeatable layout composition between starts.

 THIS IS CURRENTLY IN PRE-RELEASE AND SUBJECT TO CHANGE

 ## Installation